-Masha began photographing in 2018 and has since had various exhibitions both in institutional settings and non-art contexts.
-The most recent ones have been at NART, Narva Art Residency (2024), Rathaus Lichtenberg (2024), Immanuel-Kant-School (2023), Berliner BücherTisch (2022), B23 Space in Berlin (2022) and others.
+Masha began photographing in 2019 and has since had various exhibitions and interventions both in institutional settings and public contexts.
+The most recent ones have taken place in public space of Humboldt Forum (2025), Border Control Point at the EU border in Narva, Estonia (2024) and Rathaus Lichtenberg (2024).
 She has also participated in group exhibitions, including exhibitions at Kunsthaus Bethanien in Berlin (2020, 2021), GlogauAir Gallery (2022, 2022), Roots Gallery in Pisa (2023) and in 2023 was part of the duo exhibition “double take/побачити” Kateryna Lysovenko, Masha Pryven at Kunstverein Grafschaft Bentheim.
-Recently, she received a Cultural Education Project Fund for her project Tell me a Photo ⧉.
+In 2025 she exhibited in two group exhibitions at Salon am Moritzplatz (Berlin) and Wozownia Galerie as part of the 11th Vintage Photofestival (Torun, Poland).

 Her first photography book The Way to Combray was published by Edition Frölich in Berlin in 2022.